Skip to Content

 Provoked Bites

 When a person initiates contact with a shark in some way, it is called a provoked bite.
-These include situations where individuals bother or approach sharks.
+These include situations where people bother or approach sharks.

-While releasing a shark from a fishing net or unhooking one, bites can happen.
+While releasing a shark caught in a fishing net or hooked, bites can happen.
 Furthermore, the shark exhibits defensive behavior in these interactions.
 Attempts to feed sharks have resulted in many incidences of human bites.

 Unprovoked Bites